- Environment & Conservation

-It is illegal in the City of Seattle for any restaurant, café, grocery store, coffee shop, cafeteria or any other food service business to sell or provide food, for consumption on or off premises, in expanded polystyrene (EPS “Styrofoam”) containers.
+It is illegal in the City of Seattle for any restaurant, café, grocery store, coffee shop, cafeteria or other food service business to sell or provide food, for consumption on or off premises, in expanded polystyrene (EPS “Styrofoam”) containers.
 Any person or business violating the ban on Styrofoam containers is subject to a civil penalty of up to $250 for each violation.
-Reports of businesses still using EPS foam containers can be provided to the Green Business Program via phone at (206) 343-8505 and via email at email@example.com.
+Food service packaging and serviceware must be recyclable or compostable in Seattle.

 Foam Ban Flyer (pdf) - Chinese, Korean, Somali, Spanish, Tagalog and Vietnamese translations included